johnmanny/data_structure_demos/README.md

 Some problems.
 Don't copy them because:

 1. It's plagiarism
-2. They're mostly wrong, with exception to the later assignments
+2. Not guarenteed to be correct, with exception to the later assignments